LeelaBaduru/BookStore/README.md

 •	BookStoreServiecImpl class implements the functionalities of the BookService Interface

-•	BookController class which handles the HTTP requests and sends back response to the client
+•	BookController and AuthorController classes which handles the HTTP CREATE, READ, UPDATE, DELETE requests and sends back response to the client

+•	Exception handled on request handler methods using @ControllerAdvice